Occupational Health Internship Program (OHIP)

 Since 2004, OHIP has played a crucial role in training, mentoring, and inspiring a new generation of OSH professionals as well as provide worker organizations and unions resources to strengthen their health and safety efforts.

-OHIP is housed within the Association of Occupational and Environmental Clinics (AOEC) and has training sites in the San Francisco Bay Area, Los Angeles, San Diego, Chicago (for graduate students ONLY), Boston, New York City (for graduate students ONLY) and New Orleans (New Site 2015!).
-Additional sites may be added in 2015.
+OHIP is housed within the Association of Occupational and Environmental Clinics (AOEC) and has training sites in the San Francisco Bay Area, Los Angeles, Chicago (graduate students only), Boston, New York City, New Orleans, Metro Washington, DC area, Lincoln, NE and Tulsa, OK.

 Teams of two students are placed with a union or worker organization to work on projects that investigate job-related health and safety problems among workers, often of new immigrant groups, employed in an under-served or a high hazard job.